 Enough has been written about perhaps the greatest mystery writer of all time, Raymond Chandler.
 Born on July 23, 1888, Chandler was the author of several short stories and well-know novels such as The Big Sleep, Farewell my Lovely, The Little Sister, The Long Goodbye and Lady in the Lake.
 He was also the creator of one of the most famous private eyes ever, Philip Marlowe.
 Iconic films have been made on his novels such as The Big Sleep (1946), directed by Howard Hawks starring Humphrey Bogart as Marlowe, and Murder, My Sweet ( 1944, based on Farewell my Lovely), starring Dick Powell as the detective.

-Today, 56 years on after Chandler has passed away, I look at his forays into screenwriting in Hollywood that resulted in two Oscar nominated screenplays, besides high voltage drama and highly combative collaborations with the likes of directors like Billy Wilder and Alfred Hitchcock.
+In this piece, I look at Raymond Chandler’s forays into screenwriting in Hollywood that resulted in two Oscar nominated screenplays, besides high voltage drama and highly combative collaborations with the likes of directors like Billy Wilder and Alfred Hitchcock.

 Chandler teamed up with Billy Wilder to first write the screenplay of what is now arguably one of the greatest film noirs of all time, Double Indemnity (1944).
 The screenplay was adapted from a book by another iconic mystery writer, James M Cain, who had based it on a real life case wherein a woman and her boyfriend murdered her husband, after she took out a huge insurance policy in the latter’s name with a double-indemnity clause.
 Chandler got the job when Wilder’s collaborator, Charles Bracket, who had worked on the treatment, decided it was too sordid for him and quit.
 Initially, Wilder did not think much of Chandler when he met him, thinking he looked more like an accountant!
 The two did not get along, with Chandler even leaving at one point, giving a long list of complaints to Paramount, who were producing the film.
 Wilder, however, persisted with Chandler seeing what he brought to the table rightly stating, “If two people think alike, it’s like two men pulling at one end of a rope.
 If you are going to collaborate, you need an opponent to bounce things off of.”
 Fortunately for cinema lovers, their partnership produced a screenplay (and a film) that is now unanimously and deservedly regarded as a masterpiece.
 Much of the credit for its snappy, provocative, witty dialogue is due to Chandler, who pointed out to Wilder that Cain’s original dialogue would not translate that well to screen.
 Chandler also brought Los Angeles alive by doing a lot of on location research, even visiting Jerry’s Market on Melrose Avenue where the murder was planned.
 Double Indemnity also sees a little cameo by Chandler, glancing up from a book as Fred MacMurray passes him.
 The film was nominated for 7 Oscars including Best Screenplay and shockingly won none, Wilder and Chandler themselves losing out to Frank Butler and Frank Cavett for the mushy and feel-good Going My Way.